Expand Your Degree Options

 Are you an adult student interested in taking non-traditional TESOL classes?
 If so, click here.

 Administrators from Huntington University in Huntington, Indiana, and Lenawee Christian School in Adrian, Michigan, will travel to China on Saturday for a 10-day trip to explore partnerships with Chinese institutions.
 (Follow their trip by checking out the photo ablum!)
 The HU delegation includes Dr. Sherilyn Emberton, president; Dr. Mike Wanous, vice president for academic affairs; Dr. Luke Fetters, director of HU’s Institute for TESOL (Teaching English to Speakers of Other...

-Ginny has taught English for several years here in the U.S. as well as in China.
-She has a Bachelor of Science degree in English Education from Taylor University and a Master of Arts degree in TESOL and Intercultural Studies from Wheaton College.
+Nancy has more than 25 years of teaching experience in elementary classrooms.
+She has a Bachelor of Science degree in Elementary Education from Arizona State University and a Master of Education degree in Curriculum and Instruction from Huntington University.